ll-dev-team/thelocalworkflow/tools/io2s_stable/io2s.md

 Next, populate your new sheet with the timecode and angle info and the correct, complete Shoot ID.
 Even if all segments are from the same shoot, each row must include the shoot ID.

-Now download your spreadsheet data as a .csv file.
-In google sheets, File>Download As.
-Open your .csv file in a text editor and copy the all the text and paste it into this converter: [link](www.)
+Download your spreadsheet data as a csv file.
+In google sheets, File>Download As>csv.
+Open your csv file in a text editor and select all and copy and paste into this converter: [link](https://www.csvjson.com/csv2json.)
+Run the converter; then copy and paste the resulting JSON into a new file in Atom.
+Save this file using the extension **.json**

+Note: io2s will write the files it generates into the same directory where you save this .json file, so make sure you can find this again!

 ## Step 3: Export the XML